eemeli/yaml/docs/CONTRIBUTING.md

    This also means that we want to simultaneously maintain compatibility with multiple versions of the spec, in particular YAML 1.1 and YAML 1.2.

 4. **Keep it simple**.
-   Extending the library needs to be done carefully, and keep in all of its users.
+   Extending the library needs to be done carefully, and keep in mind all of its users.
    Different applications have different needs and so are provided with different APIs.
    In particular, custom tags are supported, but aren't part of the built-in schemas.